 (23) Notify the OHCQ:

-(a) If the delegating nurse/case manager delegating nurse's contract or employment with the licensee is terminated; and
+(a) If the delegating nurse's contract or employment with the licensee is terminated; and

-(b) Of the reason why the contract or employment was terminated.
+(b) The reason why the contract or employment was terminated.

+H. In programs where nursing tasks are not delegated to unlicensed staff:

+(1) The delegating nurse shall be exempt from the provisions of §G(3) and (5) - (8) of this regulation; and

+(2) The delegating nurse shall be on-site at least every 90 days to observe and assess each resident unless the delegating nurse determines the resident needs more frequent review.

 .19 Resident Assessment Tool.